-While we see many benefits and applications of autonomous machines, there are many technical constraints and limitations to getting these machines to market.
+While we see many benefits and applications of autonomous machines, there are many technology constraints and limitations to get these machines to market.
 Many technology companies and forums have made significant progress in addressing these challenges.
-In this blog, we would like to touch upon some key considerations and technologies related to autonomous machines.
+In this blog we would like to touch upon key consideration and technologies related to autonomous machines.

 Platforms and Processors

-There are many platform companies that have launched processors targeted at autonomous machines.
-These processors are multi-core, low power, and form-factor that have dedicated AI-engine for high-performance computing.
-The platform needs to support multiple cameras and sensors along with software pre-defined SDKs for faster deployment of various functions.
+There are many platform companies who have launched processors targeted for autonomous machines.
+These processors are multi-core, low power and form-factor that have dedicated AI-engine for high-performance computing.
+The platform needs to support multiple camera and sensors along with software pre-defined SDKs for faster deployment of various functions.

-Qualcomm Robotics RB5 Platform is one more platform that is targeted at AI-enabled, low-power robots and drones.
-The robotic platform is based on an octa-core Qualcomm QRB5165 processor that offers powerful heterogeneous computing and comprises of dedicated Qualcomm® Artificial Intelligence (AI) Engine.
+Qualcomm Robotics RB5 Platform is one more platform that supports the development of smart, power-efficient, and cost-effective robots by combining high-performance heterogeneous computing, on-device AI/machine learning, and advanced computer vision with robust security, multimedia, Wi-Fi and 4G and/or 5G cellular connectivity capabilities.
+The platforms also include support for range of sensors that offer real-time and highly accurate data on a single board—enabling developers to design smaller, more robust robots.
+The robotic platform is based on octa-core Qualcomm QRB5165 processor that offers powerful heterogeneous computing and comprises of dedicated Qualcomm® Artificial Intelligence (AI) Engine.
 Qualcomm’s AI engine promises to deliver 15 Trillion Operations Per Second (TOPS) making it an ideal choice for AI on-the-edge devices.
 TOPS is a simplified metric system that indicates the number of computing operations an AI chip can execute per second.
-The processor also offers a powerful Image Signal Processor (ISP) that can support up to seven concurrent cameras, a dedicated computer vision engine for advanced video analytics, as well as the new Qualcomm® Hexagon™ Tensor Accelerator (HTA).
+The processor also offers a powerful image signal processor (ISP) that can support up to seven concurrent cameras, a dedicated computer vision engine for advanced video analytics, as well as the new Qualcomm® Hexagon™ Tensor Accelerator (HTA).

-At the same time, OpenCV (Open-Source Computer Vision Library) acts as a toolkit for computer vision.
+At the same time, OpenCV (Open Source Computer Vision Library) acts as a toolkit for computer vision.
 It contains built-in classes and methods that can be used for image and video processing and analyses and can be leveraged for computer vision.
-Most of these algorithms are written in native languages like MATLAB, C/C++, Python, MATLAB, and Java, and can be ported to different operating systems like Android and Linux.
+Most of these algorithms are written in native languages like MATLAB, C/C++, Python, MATLAB, Java and can be ported on different operating systems like Android and Linux.

-Tensorflow is commonly used for machine learning, specifically the family of deep learning algorithms.
-These will take a long time to finish and that’s where the use of GPUs comes in because they provide better processing speed compared to CPUs.
+Tensorflow is commonly used for machine learning specifically the family of deep leaning algorithms.
+These will take a long time to finish and that’s where the use of GPUs come in because they provide better processing speed compared to CPUs

 Robots require exhaustive information about their surroundings to function effectively.
 Sensors play an important role in estimating a robot’s condition and environment.
-The sensor senses various parameters that are then passed to a controller to trigger the appropriate behavior.
-Sensors can be classified into two categories based on their functions: internal sensors and external sensors.
+Sensor senses various parameters that are then passed to a controller to enable appropriate behavior.
+Sensors can be classified into two categories based on their functions i.e.: internal sensors and external sensors.

-Internal sensors are sensors that sense the information and vital statistics of the robot, such as position, speed sensor, and angle sensors.
-The external sensors are used to get information about robots surrounding like cameras, IR sensors, temperature sensors, and many more.
-Analog devices, Sony, Omnivision, STMicroelectronics, and Invensense are some of the leaders in the sensor market.
+Internal sensors are sensors that sense the information and vital statistics of the robot, such as position, speed sensor, angle sensors, etc. The external sensors are used to get information of robots surrounding like cameras, IR sensors, temperature sensors and many more.
+Analog devices, Sony, Omnivision, STMicroelectronics, Invensense are some of the leaders in sensor market.

-eInfochips has strong experience in all the above-mentioned technologies and platforms.
-We have enabled multiple solutions across domains by offering end-to-end engineering services including hardware design, AI/ML enablement, camera development, and image tuning. eInfochips also offers modules and development kits on the latest platforms of Nvidia, Qualcomm, and NXP to kick-start development.
-Additionally, we also have state-of-the-art infrastructure and frameworks that have matured over the last 20+ years of engineering experience.
-For more information, please reach out to firstname.lastname@example.org.
+eInfochips has developed its own Robotics Center of Excellence (CoE) comprising of strong team of experts and infrastructure.
+The team has developed robotics proof-of-concepts for various applications leveraging latest platforms and technologies.
+We have enabled multiple solutions across domains by offering end-to-end engineering services including hardware design, AI/ML enablement and camera development and image tuning. eInfochips also offers modules and development kits on latest platforms of Nvidia, Qualcomm and NXP to kick-start development.
+As part of Edge Labs initiative, we have also developed modules and kits on Qualcomm QRB5165, QRB4210 and QRB2210 to help with early prototyping and development.
+For more information refer – https://www.einfochips.com/domains/robotics-and-autonomous-machines/